benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

 In order to make life a little easier we have included debugging utilities that users of BitFox can leverage to start getting familiar with the library and ramp up quickly.

-We **Highly** recommend that you read and got through the below Tutorial step by step.
+We **Highly** recommend that you read and got through the below Tutorial step by step, or if you have adhd there is a example directory with alot of examples and code that you can refer to, we are working on on providing a extensive list of examples and code.

 **Import Bitfox into your Project**